OceanDataTools/openrvdas/docs/listen_py.md

    ]
 }
 ```
-The basic format of a logger configuration file is a JSON definition:
+The basic format of a logger configuration file is a YAML or JSON definition:

 ```
 {